shivanisankar7/shivani_learnrepo/README.md

 Replace the ex5.json with the new data.

 3.Deploy 2 prgms in flask
-Deploy the previous two assignments on a flask api and we should be able to run this by calling.
+Deploy the previous two assignments on a flask api and we should be able to run this by calling /api/printHello
-/api/printHello
 /api/modifyRecepie